A common question asked by many intermediate to advanced tennis players is how do I win doubles with a weak partner.

-Your goal should be to keep your partner’s spirit up by congratulating them when they hit a good shot, not to dwell on their missed shots or errors and by giving them encouragement when you are behind in a set.
+Your goal should be to keep your partner’s spirit up by congratulating them when they hit a good shot, not dwelling on their missed shots or errors, and giving them encouragement when you are behind in a set.

 5. Play Two Back When the Weaker Partner is Serving

 I have found this to be a good doubles strategy to use when playing with a weaker partner as often they will have a very slow serve that your opponents will be able to attack.

 If the stronger player was to stay at the net then it is likely that they will be in a vulnerable position and would be easy prey for their opponents to hit a passing shot by them or by hitting an aggressive ball right at the stronger player at the net.

 The stronger player can avoid these problems by moving back to the baseline when their partner serves.

 With both players at the baseline, this will be a very defensive position so it will be hard to attack your opponents (especially if they are both at the net).

 If your opponents are playing one up/one back then you should hit the ball towards the opponent who is at the baseline and look for opportunities to move into the net.